Fiat Money vs. Cryptocurrency

 Most blockchain networks today rely on consensus mechanisms known as Proof of Work or Proof of Stake to mint new coins and many, but not all, have a finite supply of coins programmed into the protocol.
 Once minted or printed, both cryptocurrency and fiat currency can be purchased on exchanges and held as an investment, traded for other assets, or exchanged and spent in return for goods and services.

 Except for cash exchanges, transactions using fiat currency occur within the traditional banking infrastructure.
 In most cases, an intermediary is necessary to facilitate the exchange of funds between two parties.
 People who use credit cards or financial services apps to purchase groceries do so through payments technology companies like Visa or PayPal.
 People sending money to relatives in another country engage wire services merchants like Western Union to facilitate the transfer.

-Transactions using cryptocurrency, however, occur via blockchain without the need for a centralized intermediary.
+Transactions using cryptocurrency, however, occur via blockchain without the need for a centralized intermediary, instantly giving the system’s users more freedom.
 Transactions are validated and recorded by a distributed, decentralized network of participants by way of that blockchain protocol’s consensus mechanism.

 Money Is Evolving

 As history has proven, money and the systems that underpin it will continue to evolve.
 From cowrie shells to crypto, the form and technology may change, but the requirements and usage in regards to value, exchange, and accounting remain the same.
 While fiat currency is still the dominant form of money, cryptocurrencies and the blockchain technology that underpin them may very well represent the next step in the evolution of money.